 |● Developers using a PaaS model have to build the client/application.||● Developers using an MBaaS model have to build the client/application and utilize a mobile backend as the service.|

-The above-mentioned points signify the differences between a Platform as a Service (PaaS) and a Mobile Backend as a Service (MBaaS) model.
-The choice of MBaaS vs PaaS depends on the type of application to be built, and how they will be managed.
+The points mentioned above signify the differences between a Platform as a Service (PaaS) and a Mobile Backend as a Service (MBaaS) model.
+The choice between MBaaS vs PaaS depends on the type of application to be built and how they will be managed.

 MBaas and PaaS are two of the most widely-used cloud computing and storage models for software development.
-Both of them are considerably different in terms of the features, functionalities, and benefits they provide.
+They are considerably different in terms of the features, functionalities, and benefits they provide.
 Developers can make a suitable choice by outweighing the pros and cons of each.